Potato, Spinach and Cheese Egg Casserole + Recipe Video

 A hearty vegetarian breakfast casserole that’s perfect for brunch!
 This Potato, Spinach and Cheese Egg Casserole is also an easy make ahead breakfast.
 How to recipe video below!

 Make this casserole on Sunday, pop it in your refrigerator, and then warm slices as needed over the next few days.
-With a slice of whole wheat toast on the side, this egg casserole is a delicious and filling breakfast.
+With a slice of whole wheat toast or breakfast potatoes on the side, this egg casserole is a delicious and filling breakfast.

 My favorite part of this casserole is the cheese – I used pepper jack and loved the spice that it added!
 The first time that I made this, I had sent the hubby to the grocery store and he came home with sliced pepper jack rather than a block of cheese.
 Once I got past my “Oh no!” moment, I made do and cut the slices up into pieces, adding them to the casserole that way.
 It turned out fabulous.
 The bigger pieces of cheese added so much spicy, cheesy flavor to the finished dish.

 The second time I made this egg casserole, I tried it with grated pepper jack.
 You couldn’t taste the cheese as much in the second casserole, so I’ll make this with chopped slices of cheese from now on.
 I will add that if you’re serving this to kids who aren’t big on spice, you might try a milder cheese like cheddar or mozzarella.